PyHOGS/pyhogs.github.io/content/How to.../intro-netcdf4-module.md

 	time_num = today.toordinal()
 	time[0] = time_num

-The important thing here is to use proper indexing when assigning values into the variables - just like you would a numpy array.
+The important thing here is to use proper indexing when passing values into the variables - just like you would a numpy array.

 #### Adding attributes